William Ford Nichols

-Early Life and Education
+Early life and education

-William Ford Nichols was born in Lloyd, New York on June 9, 1849 to Charles Hubert Nichols and Margaret Emilia Grant.
+William Ford Nichols was born in Lloyd, New York, on June 9, 1849, to Charles Hubert Nichols and Margaret Emilia Grant.
 He studied at Trinity College and graduated with a Bachelor of Arts in 1870.
-He then graduated from Berkeley Divinity School in 1873 with a Bachelor of Divinity, and a Master of Arts from Kenyon College in 1888.
+He then graduated from Berkeley Divinity School in 1873 with a Bachelor of Divinity and a Master of Arts from Kenyon College in 1888.

-Ordained Ministry
+Ordained ministry

 Nichols served as private secretary to Bishop John Williams of Connecticut between 1871 and 1876.
-He was ordained deacon on June 4, 1873 and priest on June 4, 1874 at Holy Trinity Church.
+He was ordained deacon on June 4, 1873, and priest on June 4, 1874, at Holy Trinity Church.
 He was initially assistant at Holy Trinity Church in Middletown, Connecticut from 1873 until 1875.
-In 1875 he became rector of St James’ Church in West Hartford, Connecticut and Grace Church in Newington, Connecticut, while in 1877 he took charge of Christ Church in Hartford, Connecticut.
-Later, between 1887 and 1890 he was rector of St James’ Church in Philadelphia.
-He was also professor Church History at Berkeley Divinity School from 1885 to 1887.
+In 1875, he became rector of St James’ Church in West Hartford, Connecticut and Grace Church in Newington, Connecticut, while in 1877, he took charge of Christ Church in Hartford, Connecticut.
+Later, between 1887 and 1890, he was rector of St James’ Church in Philadelphia.
+He was also a professor of church history at Berkeley Divinity School from 1885 to 1887.

 He married Clara Quintard on May 18, 1876.

 Episcopacy

 Nichols was elected Assistant Bishop of Ohio on June 13, 1888, however he declined the election.
-He was then elected Coadjutor Bishop of California on February 6, 1890 during a special diocesan convention, and was consecrated on June 24, 1890 by Presiding Bishop John Williams at St James’ Church in Philadelphia.
-He succeeded as diocesan bishop on April 7, 1893 upon the death of Bishop Kit.
+He was then elected Coadjutor Bishop of California on February 6, 1890, during a special diocesan convention.
+He was consecrated on June 24, 1890, by Presiding Bishop John Williams at St James’ Church in Philadelphia.
+He succeeded as diocesan bishop on April 7, 1893, upon the death of Bishop Kit.
 He was instrumental in acting on behalf of the Presiding Bishop in the transfer of the Church of Hawaii to the Episcopal Church in 1902.
 Nichols died in office at St. Luke's Hospital in San Francisco on June 5, 1924.